mechio/takana/README.md

 Just replace `YOUR_PROJECT_NAME` with the name of your project.
 If you're unsure, you can list all projects by running `takana list` from the command line.

+### 6. You're all set

+Open the web page that you pasted the snippit into on the previous step.
+Then open one of it's referenced stylesheets in Sublime and start live-editing!

 ## Usage